How To Obtain Apostille of Certified Document Translations

 The following states require documents written in a foreign language to be translated into English: Alabama, Arkansas, Delaware, Georgia, Hawaii, North Carolina, North Dakota, Oklahoma, and South Carolina.
 The remaining states do not require such translation if the document has been properly notarized.

 If the documents do need to be translated, be sure to send them to a professional translation company with experience in providing certified document translations written in the same language as your documents, be they in Romanian, Croatian, or Persian.
 One would not want to risk having the documents mistranslated when obtaining Apostille as the process is already sufficiently complicated.

 Should you need assistance with the translation of foreign document in order to obtain apostille, contact All Language Alliance, Inc. We provide legal document translation services in more than 100 foreign languages, including Russian, Spanish, French, Polish, Lithuanian, Korean, Japanese, Vietnamese,and many other uncommon and common foreign languages.
-Our certified translations are accepted by the US government agencies, foreign embassies and consulates.
+Our certified medical translations, certified technical translations and immigration document translations are accepted by the US government agencies, foreign embassies and consulates.

 Up Next: Social Media Translation Services